Bayesian Optimization for General Reaction Conditions: Acknowledgements

 \section{Acknowledgements}

-This study was created as part of NCCR Catalysis (grant number 180544), a National Centre of Competence in Research, funded by the Swiss National Science Foundation.
+This publication was created as part of NCCR Catalysis (grant numbers 180544 and 225147), a National Centre of Competence in Research funded by the Swiss National Science Foundation.
+S.P.S. thanks Aline Hartgers for fruitful discussions.
 E.M.R. thanks the Vector Institute.
 S.X.L. acknowledges support from Nanyang Technological University, Singapore and the Ministry of Education, Singapore for the Overseas Postdoctoral Fellowship.
 A.A.-G. thanks Anders G. Fr{\o}seth for his generous support.
 A.A.-G. also acknowledges the generous support of Natural Resources Canada and the Canada 150 Research Chairs program.
 This research is part of the University of Toronto’s Acceleration Consortium, which receives funding from the Canada First Research Excellence Fund (CFREF).
 Resources used in preparing this research were provided, in part, by the Province of Ontario, the Government of Canada through CIFAR, and companies sponsoring the Vector Institute.